 This vegan Parmesan cheese doesn’t melt like the real cheese, but it’s a great addition to many dishes.
-I usually sprinkle it on a Caesar salad, add it to pesto or warm pasta dishes, use it as a topping for pizza, popcorn, or just about anything that needs a mild cheese flavor.
+I usually sprinkle it on pizza, Caesar salad, add it to pesto or warm pasta dishes, use it as a topping for popcorn, or just about anything that needs a mild cheese flavor.

 When faced with the idea of switching to a plant-based diet, one of the main reasons people don’t want to do it is that they “can’t give up cheese”.
 It wasn’t my reason; I thought it was yogurt I couldn’t live without.
 However, there were a couple of cheeses that I knew were going to be hard to give up, like brie or Parmesan.
 When I was a teenager, I would eat an entire block of brie or heaps of Parmesan cheese in just one sitting.
 I loved the earthy smell, melt-y and stretchy texture, and salty flavor.
 So giving up cheese was definitely an adjustment.

 But it wasn’t just the taste of cheese that I missed.
 We’re all familiar with the “this reminds me of . . . ” experience of eating, when a particular food brings back pleasant memories.
 I make Alfredo sauce for my family not only because it’s delicious, but also because it’s something my mom made when I was growing up.
 So when I have cravings for cheese, I’m also having cravings for the people, places, and experiences that cheese just happened to be a part of.

 Fortunately, there’re lots of vegan cheese recipes out there to try out.
 Since Parmesan cheese was one of the cheeses I used to eat all the time (and also because my husband loves Parmesan sprinkled on just about everything), that’s the recipe I started out with first on a plant-based diet.